 Humans have evolved to prioritise threats.
 This is intimately linked to our survival instincts and the fight or flight response.
 AI can bring to the surface, conflict, scandal, and danger signals.
 These are traditionally things that news feeds have used to keep us glued to an unfolding story.
 Even if low relevance, your salience network lights up: “This might matter for survival— you'd better pay attention.”

-Through these six principles, AI is clearly being trained to exploit the consumer, whilst replacing the army of workers in the knowledge industry.
+With these six strategies, AI is clearly being trained to mesmerise and exploit the consumer, at the same time as making access to you cheaper, by replacing an army of workers in the industry.
 It’s not just grabbing our attention—it is systematically overriding our political and personal priorities.
 This is no longer a science fiction.
-It is a global phenomena that in the wrong hands, is risking a Third World War.
+It is a global phenomena that is changing the way we perceive the world, and in the wrong hands, could be risking a Third World War.

-Our goals (work, relationships) are slowly being replaced by algorithmically selected stimuli.
-Over time, this could: fragment attention; increase compulsive checking; bias our perceptions of reality (e.g., thinking the world is more dangerous or extreme than it is); and re-shape our interpersonal relationships.
+Our goals (work, relationships) are slowly being replaced by artificially selected stimuli that are designed to: fragment attention; increase compulsive checking; bias our feelings; distort our perceptions of reality (e.g., thinking the world is more dangerous or extreme than it is); and therein, re-shape our interpersonal relationships.

-AI can unintentionally (or potentially deliberately) amplify trauma-linked salience triggers: if someone is sensitive to rejection, for instance, social comparisons may get prioritised; if they have been a victim of crime, neighbourhood police stories may get amplified; if they have suffered moral injury, legal injustices may dominate.
+AI can unintentionally (or potentially deliberately) amplify childhood trauma-linked salience triggers: if someone is sensitive to rejection, for instance, social comparisons may get prioritised; if they have been a victim of crime, neighbourhood threats may get amplified; if they have suffered a serious illness, stories about healthcare may dominate.

-Either way, the system has the intention of lockinh onto pre-existing neural sensitivities to strengthen them in its favour.
+Either way, the system has the intention of locking onto pre-existing neural sensitivities to strengthen them in its favour.
 This starts to resemble a mind altering substance that increases the risk of developing a mental illness.
-If this interacts with underlying neurodevelopmental traits it could predispose young people to a life of disengagement from education or employment.
+If this interacts with underlying neurodevelopmental traits it could predispose young people to an addiction to toxic social media channels, and a life of disengagement from mainstream education or employment.

 Ultimately, cognitive science can be used for good or evil purposes.
 AI-driven clickbait works because it aligns almost perfectly with how the salience network evolved: It can be used to promote love, peace and interpersonal resilience, or force attention to focus on our trauma histories, and the causes of our interpersonal stress.